The impact of coronavirus on college lacrosse recruiting

 A lacrosse recruiting video gives college coaches insight into an athlete’s ability to play the game with a variety of skills.
 Student-athletes will need to include in their three to four-minute video what college coaches are looking for in athletes that play at their position.
 For example, an attacker’s highlight video should include game clips that demonstrate confidence in competition against top talent and the ability to clearly communicate with teammates during play.

-After student-athletes have a variety game footage to work with, they can begin to organize, edit and upload their highlight video.
+After student-athletes have a variety of game footage to work with, they can begin to organize, edit and upload their highlight video.
 After student-athletes upload their recruiting video, they can begin to share it with college coaches.
 In this section we walk student-athletes through the entire process of making a strong highlight video.

 Women’s lacrosse camps